just-luk/just-luk.github.io/content/posts/writeups/mcpshsf/index.md

 ![carving](docx_carving.png)

 ### SQL Log
 The last post on Chance's blog gives us a log file of a site that Chance runs.
-Considering the earlier messages on Twitter, these logs are probably for the secret chat site.
+Considering the earlier messages on Twitter, these logs are probably for the Secret Chat site.
 The logs look like this:
 ```shell
 172.21.0.4 - - [14/Mar/2023:00:29:35 +0000] "GET /?user=%27%20ORDER%20BY%201--%20-&pass= HTTP/1.1" 200 224 "-" "Mozilla/5.0 (X11; U; Linux i686; es-ES; rv:1.8.1.2) Gecko/20070220 Firefox/2.0.0.2"
 172.21.0.4 - - [14/Mar/2023:00:29:35 +0000] "GET /?user=%27%20ORDER%20BY%204608--%20-&pass= HTTP/1.1" 200 458 "-" "Mozilla/5.0 (X11; U; Linux i686; es-ES; rv:1.8.1.2) Gecko/20070220 Firefox/2.0.0.2"